steinuil/steinuil.github.io/posts/overthinking-cash.md

 First of all, I'm gonna define what I mean by "cash".
-Since I need to show the bills and coins on the screen at scale, I need to know their color and their dimensions, and here comes the first issue: coins only need a width, but banknotes also need a height, so I can't use the same type for both.
+Since I need to show the bills and coins on the screen at scale, I need to know their color and their dimensions, and here's the issue: coins only need a width, but banknotes also need a height, so I can't use the same type for both.

 ```typescript
 interface Coin<Amount> {